Mr-Un1k0d3r/PowerLessShell/README.md

 # PowerLessShell

-PowerLessShell rely on MSBuild.exe to remotely execute PowerShell scripts and commands without spawing powershell.exe
+PowerLessShell rely on MSBuild.exe to remotely execute PowerShell scripts and commands without spawing powershell.exe.
+To add another layer of crap the payload will copy msbuild.exe to something random and build the payload using the randomly generated binary.

 # Usage